Typhoon forces 140,000 from homes in virus-hit Philippines

 However, many spaces normally used as storm shelters have been converted into quarantine sites for people suspected of being infected with coronavirus.

+"The challenge really lies in the physical distancing," said disaster official Junie Castillo, who added they were housing people in classrooms emptied by the pandemic.

-Fortunately the central region where the storm struck first is not one of the hotspots of the Philippines' outbreak, which has seen more than 11,800 infected and 790 dead.
+Fortunately the central region where the storm struck first is not one of the hotspots of the Philippines' outbreak, which has seen 11,876 reported infections and 790 dead.

 It is not unheard of for disasters to overlap in the Philippines, and some 22,000 people were evacuated from the slopes of the active Mayon volcano ahead of the typhoon's arrival.

-Heavy rains in the past have sent landslides of debris cascading down the volcano and onto the communities below, burying and killing those in the way.
+Heavy rains in the past have sent landslides of debris cascading down the volcano, burying and killing the communities in their paths.

 Typhoons are a dangerous and disruptive part of life in the Philippine archipelago, which gets hit by an average of 20 storms and typhoons each year.